andrealowe/domino-mpi-benchmark/README.md

 ### Running the benchmark script

 1. Start a workspace with the above configuration.
-2. Execute the mpi-train.sh script:
+2. Execute the mpi-train.sh script (note, you may need to change file permissions):

 ```
 /.mpi-train.sh